CONNECT, LEAD, AND SHAPE PHI PSI

 INFO SESSIONS

 Want to learn more about what an Archon is, the election process and serving as an Archon?
-Register for one of our upcoming Archon Info Sessions to learn all about the position and what to expect.
+Watch a recording of our Archon Info Sessions to learn all about the position and what to expect.
 Get firsthand knowledge from our current District Archons, and decide if running for Archon is right for you!

 HOW TO RUN FOR ARCHON